DinaDeLaCruz/AI-Nose/README.md

 ---

 ### Data preprocessing

 The quality of the training data will determine how effectively the machine learning algorithms can learn from it.
 Therefore, it is essential to examine and preprocess the data before the learning stage (Raschka & Mirjalili, 2017).

 For this reason, the data from both database 1 and database 2 were first examined.
-A Python algorithm was then developed for the preprocessing of the training data.
+A Python algorithm was then developed for the preprocessing of the data.
 This algorithm consists of the following steps:

-- Implementation of a filter
+- Filter implementation
 <p align="center">
     <img src="Files\Fig1.svg" style="height:20%;width:90%">
 </p>